-Davis Projects for Peace is an initiative for all students at the Davis United World College Scholars Program partner schools (of which NYU is one) to design grassroots projects for the summer of 2014 - anywhere in the world - which promote peace and address the root causes of conflict among parties.
-Applicants are encouraged to use their creativity to design projects and employ innovative techniques for engaging project participants in ways that focus on conflict resolution, reconciliation, building understanding and breaking down barriers which cause conflict, and finding solutions for resolving conflict and maintaining peace.
+Davis Projects for Peace proposals are submitted by students, and will be implemented in upcoming summer to promote peace and address the root causes of conflict among parties.
+Applicants are encouraged to design projects that employ innovative techniques for engaging their target population, focusing on conflict resolution, reconciliation, building understanding and breaking down barriers, and maintaining peace.
 Through a competition on over 90 campuses, projects will be selected for funding at $10,000 each.

-Davis Projects for Peace is funded by Kathryn W. Davis, a lifelong internationalist and philanthropist (who earned a B.A. from Wellesley, an M.A. from Columbia, and a Ph.D. from the University of Geneva) who is now over 104 years old.
-She is the mother of Shelby M.C.
-Davis who funds the Davis UWC Scholars Program currently involving over 90 American colleges and universities.
-Mrs. Davis feels some urgency to spark initiatives for building prospects for peace in the world and so is committing $1 million to fund these numerous $10,000 projects for peace.
+Davis Projects for Peace is funded by Kathryn W. Davis, a lifelong internationalist and philanthropist.
+Mrs. Davis has committed $1 million to fund these numerous $10,000 projects for peace.
 She believes that today’s youth – tomorrow’s leaders – ought to be challenged to formulate and test their own ideas.

 Some of the most compelling projects to date have reflected one or more of the following characteristics:

 In general, projects should be building blocks for a sustainable peace.
 The overall program is intended to be worldwide in scope and impact, but specific projects may be undertaken anywhere, including in the U.S.